GVCLab/Sci-Fi/README.md

 pip install -r requirements.txt
 ```
 ### 2. Download checkpoint
-Download the CogVideoX-I2V-5B model (due to fine-tuning, the weights of the transformer denoiser are different from the original) and EF-Net. [checkpoint](https://drive.google.com/drive/folders/1H7vgiNVbxSeeleyJOqhoyRbJ97kGWGOK?usp=sharing)
+Download the CogVideoX-5B-I2V model (due to fine-tuning, the weights of the transformer denoiser are different from the original) and EF-Net.
+The weights are available at [🤗HuggingFace](https://www.modelscope.cn/models/clhxclh/Sci-Fi) and [🤖ModelScope](https://www.modelscope.cn/models/clhxclh/Sci-Fi).

 ### 3. Launch the inference script!
 The example input keyframe pairs are in `examples/` folder, and